 - Continue any medical treatment that your doctor prescribes.
 Discontinuing a treatment plan could jeopardize any settlement that you receive from insurance companies or in a lawsuit.

-- Contact an experienced car accident lawyer to give a free evaluation of your case.
-You may ask – My injury isn’t bad, should I get a attorney anyway?
+- Contact an experienced Miami car accident lawyer to give a free evaluation of your case.
+You may ask – If my injury isn’t that bad, should I get an attorney anyway?
 Yes, you should.
 It is often impossible to predict how an injury will progress and affect you in the future.
-By securing an attorney for any injuries sustained in a car accident, you are protecting yourself.
+By securing an injury lawyer for any injuries sustained in a car accident, you are protecting yourself.
 You can always drop your claim later if your condition improves.

-If you were in an accident and there were no injuries involved, you can probably handle this on your own with a attorney.
-However, if you or a family member suffered an injury, this is where the right lawyer can usually help you get far more money from the insurance companies than if you were trying to handle this on your own.
+If you were in an accident and there were no injuries involved, you may be able handle this on your own without an attorney.
+However, if you or a family member suffered a personal injury, this is where the right injury lawyer can usually help you get far more money from the insurance companies than if you were trying to handle this on your own.

-An attorney can help you evaluate your case and inform you of your legal options.
-Your skilled attorney will be able to help you determine if an insurance company is offering you a fair settlement offer, and, if necessary, fight for your right to compensation in court.
+A car accident attorney can help you evaluate your case and inform you of your legal options.
+Your attorney will be able to help you determine if an insurance company is offering you a fair settlement offer, and, if necessary, fight for your right to compensation in court.

 Insurance companies often attempt to take advantage of car accident victims that do not have an attorney.
 Oftentimes, they will make unfair settlement offers to unrepresented claimants shortly after the accident.